TAMU-CPT/training-material/topics/additional-analyses/tutorials/hhpred-analysis-of-proteins/tutorial.md

 >    {: .solution}
 {: .question}

 What HHPred developers have to say about checking homology.
-Go to the documentation at [https://github.com/soedinglab/hh-suite/wiki](https://github.com/soedinglab/hh-suite/wiki) and search: **How can I verify if a database match is homologous?**
+Go to the documentation at [https://github.com/soedinglab/hh-suite/wiki](https://github.com/soedinglab/hh-suite/wiki) and search: **How can I verify if a database match is homologous?** Also see the **Commentary** section in the detailed protocol written by the tool developers on [Pubmed](https://pubmed.ncbi.nlm.nih.gov/33315308/) or the [journal website](https://currentprotocols.onlinelibrary.wiley.com/doi/full/10.1002/cpbi.108).

 # Annotation in Apollo Based on HHPred Results